-Tregonning is no lofty pile.
-Not like the Lake District’s Great Gable, crouched above the once beautiful Ennerdale valley.
-And certainly no mountain, say the Grand Dru, towering over the Chamonix valley, patiently waiting to kill its next victim.
-For sure, it was once much bigger, ground down bit by bit until all that’s left is a small lump of old volcano sitting back, gently, about a mile from the West Cornwall coast.
+Tregonning Hill is no lofty pile.
+Not Great Gable, crouched hungrily above a once bare Ennerdale valley.
+And certainly no terror mountain, say the Grand Dru, towering over a steep alpine valley, patiently waiting to kill its next victim.

-From its top, look west to Land’s End and out to the invisible Americas.
+From their fort at its top, look west towards Land’s End and out to the invisible Americas.
 Then again, south to France.
 Nothing but deep blue sea on the horizon.

 Then 250 years ago William Cookworthy, came to see.
-While here, he did what chemists do, wandering on the hillside, picking up bits of rock.
+While here, he did what chemists do, wandering around the hillside, picking up bits of rock.
 Some hard granite crystals.
 Others more crumbly – chalky almost.
-He put these softer bits of rock into his pack, went home, ground the stuff up , making a stiff paste and blasting heat at the pot he’d formed.
-That was 1746.
+He put these softer bits of rock into his pocket and went home, ground them up , making stiff paste and kiln blasting the pot he’d formed.

-Follow the path downhill, skirt Cookworth’s straggling quarries to where the lane hooks back left.
-Now the ocean zooms back into sight.
-Now look up at this same spot from the bottom of Moor Lane, by the lazy field where the barn owls hunt.
+Follow the path from the ridge downhill, skirting Cookworthy’s straggling quarries to where a lane begins and hooks left.
+The ocean zooms back into sight.
+You see this same spot from the bottom of the Moor Lane, just by a rough field where the barn owl hunts.